meganxiao1997/starter-hugo-academic-XiaoLiang1997/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
-I am a Ph.D. student in Agricultural Economics at Peking University, and currently a visiting student researcher at Stanford Univeristy.
+I am a Ph.D. student in Agricultural Economics at Peking University, and currently a visiting student researcher at Stanford University.

-My work focuses on labor economics and education economics, especially about vocational education in China.
-In my future research, I plan to assess the impact of education tracks and specific module in vocational education (e.g., workplace learning program) on individuals' labor market outcomes using longitudinal data.
+My research interests lie in labor economics and education economics, with a particular focus on vocational education in China.
+In my future work, I aim to evaluate the effects of different educational tracks and modules within vocational education (such as workplace learning programs) on individuals' labor market outcomes using longitudinal data.

-{style="text-align: justify;"}